-Theme Sub-Theme Consequences Convergence of Lobbying from Deaf communities/interpreter The first interpreter appeared on a Health, Disability referral agencies using rights-based arguments. televised news broadcast on March & Human Rights 23, 2020, in British Columbia.
-Unintended consequences: growing awareness of Members of the public created fan sign language accessibility. clubs and would question, "Where is No consistency in a model of service provision. the interpreter today?" when one was
+Theme Sub-Theme Consequences Convergence of Health, Disability Lobbying from Deaf communities/interpreter referral agencies using rights-based arguments.
+The first hearing interpreter appeared on a televised news broadcast on & Human Rights Unintended consequences: growing awareness of March 15, 2020 in Newfoundland, and on March 23, 2020, the first Deaf sign language accessibility.
+No consistency in a model of service provision. interpreter appeared in British Columbia.